-- 9. The financial crisis unfolded in an environment where financial institutions and other investors were excessively optimistic about asset prices and risk, against a backdrop of low nominal interest rates.
-Indeed, in the five to six years prior to the crisis several trends signaled that the financial system was becoming more vulnerable.2 First, while not a determining factor in which countries were hit by the crisis, a rapid expansion of the financial sector was evident in many countries.
+The financial crisis unfolded in an environment where financial institutions and other investors were excessively optimistic about asset prices and risk against a backdrop of low nominal interest rates.
+Indeed, in the five to six years prior to the crisis several trends signaled that the financial system was becoming more vulnerable.
+First, while not a determining factor in which countries were hit by the crisis, a rapid expansion of the financial sector was evident in many countries.
 Some of this was spurred by high levels of household borrowing for the purchase of real estate, some of which was based on a loosening of underwriting standards.
-Second, reliance on non-deposit-based funding became prevalent in the banking systems of the subsequently hardest hit countries.
+Second, reliance on nondeposit-based funding became prevalent in the banking systems of the subsequently hardest hit countries.
 In part, this development was linked with a need to finance structured credit instruments held in off-balance sheet vehicles.
 Third, in the banking sector of many countries, trading account income, as well as commission and fee income, rose while net interest income from the traditional banking business was lackluster.
-Using traditional measures of leverage of banks' balance sheets, overall banking system leverage was either elevated or grew rapidly in the advanced countries that suffered the most (Germany, Switzerland, the United Kingdom, and the United States). - 10.
-These same trends were evident in three important emerging market countries (Brazil, China, and India) though to a much lesser degree.
-Growth in financial system assets was less steep.
-Banking system assets were mostly stable implying that what growth did occur was in the non-bank financial sector.
-However, most of this recorded growth took place in mutual and pension funds, not in leveraged entities, as in the advanced economies.
-Hence, these countries were initially less vulnerable to the shocks that transpired.
+Using traditional measures of leverage of banks' balance sheets, overall banking system leverage was either elevated or grew rapidly in the advanced countries that suffered the most (Germany, Switzerland, the United Kingdom, and the United States).

-2 The following refers to the following countries: Australia, Brazil, Canada, China, France, Germany, India, Singapore, Switzerland, the United Kingdom and the United States.
+&lt;sup>1 The following refers to an examination of these countries: Australia, Brazil, Canada, China, France, Germany, India, Singapore, Switzerland, the United Kingdom, and the United States.